Average Customer Review:

-Voice Calls from Gmail in the U.S. and Canada is free for 2013, though Google has made no promises beyond this, and there are no free international call minutes.
-Voice Calls works with your free Google Voice number to provide some advanced features.
-Gmail calls are integrated with your Gmail contacts for easy click-to-call functionality, and they enjoy the same perks as all Google Voice calls -- notably, you can use one Google Voice number to ring all of your phones (and now your computer) and receive transcriptions of your voice mails by text or email, though reports say that the transcription often garbles or skips words.
+Google VoIP provides some advanced features.
+Calls are integrated with your Gmail contacts for easy click-to-call functionality, and you can use one Google Voice number to ring all of your phones (and your computer) and receive transcriptions of your voice mails by text or email, though reports say that the transcription often garbles or skips words.

-Google also offers free video conferencing through its Hangouts service, which is incorporated with the company's social media site Google+.
-Like Skype, Google Hangout calls are free to other Google users, but you can also make videos calls with multiple people, something that requires a membership upgrade on Skype.
+Google also offers free video conferencing.
+You can make Google video calls with multiple people, something that requires a membership upgrade on Skype.

 With Google, the person on the other end of your call doesn't have to have any special equipment or be especially tech savvy, and neither do you.
 You can use Google Hangouts with any device that will access your Google Account and has a two-way speaker or headset (just about any brand of computer, smartphone or tablet).